mxtdsg/hangman/README.md

 ## Tests
 To run all test cases: at root directory `$ python tests/test_game.py`

-1. test_login: Test login/logout
+1. test_login: Test login/logout.
-    includes:
+    Includes:
-        test setup
+        test setup;
-        test status after setup: not logged in test able to log in successfully
+        test status after setup: not logged in;
+        test able to log in successfully;
-        test able to log out successfully
+        test able to log out successfully;
-        test able to go to game when logged in test go back home in the middle of the game: still logged in test go to /play, /play/id when not logged in: would direct back home test go to /play/other_players_id: would direct back home
+        test able to go to game when logged in;
+        test go back home in the middle of the game: still logged in;
+        test go to /play, /play/id when not logged in: would direct back home;
+        test go to /play/other_players_id: would direct back home.
-2. test_game: Test game and scoreboard
+2. test_game: Test game and scoreboard.
-    includes:
+    Includes:
-        test guess new letter in the word test guess new letter not in the word test guess already guessed letter / non alphabetical letter test scoreboard track wins
+        test guess new letter in the word;
+        test guess new letter not in the word;
+        test guess already guessed letter / non alphabetical letter;
+        test scoreboard track wins;
-        test scoreboard track loses
+        test scoreboard track loses.

 ## Extension Ideas
 1. User can guess the whole word.